This is a big old classic style action blockbuster from 1996. It was a major deal back in the day thanks to cutting edge special effects. Let’s rock!

-Another problem is antagonist Dr. Jonas Miller (Cary Elwes).
+Another problem for our heroes is antagonist Dr. Jonas Miller (Cary Elwes).
 He’s a corporate-funded meteorologist who’s ripped off Thornton’s technology with a contraption called DOT-3.

 So they’re racing to get this thing infront of the weather first, you see?
 Which leads to lots of drama.

 So, yes, we must say the action stuff is pretty well done.
 And some of the effects do still hold up.

 One of the much-hyped scenes was, in fact, below.
 We remember it appearing in all the trailers at the time.
 Moo.

 So, the main problem for the film is it’s rather repetitive at times.
 And generally ignores how nature really works.

 Tornadoes don’t have a mind of their own.
 And they don’t magnetically surge in towards individuals in the name of narrative development.

 Another issue is, depending on the scene, respective tornadoes behave in different ways.
 Sometimes whipping stuff up and destroying it.
 Other times now.

 Honest Trailers did a good satirical take on it recently.

 We must say, we like catching back up with the legendary Bill Paxton (1955-2017) and it’s ridiculous that such a well-loved and enthusiastic bloke is gone.